MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/rest/deeplink.md

 |`login_hint`|Sets the user sign-in name (email) of the user.|
 |`tenant`    |Sets the Azure Active Directory tenant ID of the user.|

-To instruct Kusto.WebExplorer to sign-in a user from another AAD tenant, specify `login_hint` and `tenant` for the user.
+To instruct Kusto.WebExplorer to sign-in a user from another Azure AD tenant, specify `login_hint` and `tenant` for the user.

 Redirection will be to the following URI: